The intersection of humanities and new technologies

 By choosing the digital humanities at Illinois Tech, you will open up whole new worlds of learning and endless possibilities.

 Program at a glance

 In a Digital Humanities program you may pursue a traditional humanities specialization in history, philosophy, linguistics or literature.
 As well, you may choose to pursue one of our many interdisciplinary specializations, including game studies and design, information architecture, policy and ethics, and science and technology studies.
-You also have the option of earning a minor in an area of your choosing outside of digital humanities.
+You are also required to earn a minor in an area of your choosing outside of digital humanities.

 General education (48 hours)